Shaolin and Wu Tang: Legacy

 East Coast hip-hop group Wu-Tang Clan has cited the film as an early inspiration.
 The film is one of Wu-Tang Clan founder RZA's favorite films of all time.
 Founders RZA and Ol' Dirty Bastard first saw the film in 1992 in a grindhouse cinema on Manhattan's 42nd Street and would found the group shortly after with GZA.
 The group would release its debut album Enter the Wu-Tang (36 Chambers), featuring samples from the film's English dub; the album's namesake is an amalgamation of Enter the Dragon (1973), Shaolin and Wu Tang, and The 36th Chamber of Shaolin (1978).

-Rapper Logic samples the film in his song Wu Tang Forever from his YSIV album, which features all living Wu-Tang members at the time of its release.
+Rapper Logic sampled the film in his song "Wu Tang Forever" from his YSIV album, which featured all Wu-Tang members living at the time of its release.